Agordat: History

 During the Eritrean-Ethiopian Federation, Agordat experienced political instability.
 The Muslim population—particularly those from the western lowlands—faced suppression under Emperor Haile Selassie I. As a result, Agordat became a focal point for political activism.
 The town emerged as a key center for the early Eritrean Liberation Front (ELF).
-On July 1962, ELF operatives bombed a ceremony attended by Imperial representatives and the Eritrean Chief Executive, killing four officials and wounding 60 civilians in the ensuing police gunfire.
+In July 1962, ELF operatives bombed a ceremony attended by Imperial representatives and the Eritrean Chief Executive, killing four officials and wounding 60 civilians in the ensuing police gunfire.
 Throughout the 1960s, repression and guerrilla resistance persisted, transforming Agordat into a major Ethiopian garrison town.

 Between 1972 and 1975, ELF attacks around Agordat intensified.
 On March 9, 1975, the Ethiopian Army massacred 208 people, prompting most of the population to flee to Sudan.
 In September 1977, ELF forces liberated Agordat, but the Ethiopian Army recaptured it in July 1978.
-On April 1988, Agordat was once again liberated, this time by the Eritrean People's Liberation Front (EPLF).
+In April 1988, Agordat was once again liberated, this time by the Eritrean People's Liberation Front (EPLF).

 After Eritrean independence, the population of Agordat and its surrounding villages was estimated to be between 45,000 and 65,000, following the return of many former refugees from Sudan.
 The majority of Agordat's residents engage in agriculture and pastoralism, while others produce baskets, mats, and other goods from coconut trees.
 The town has developed a range of social services, including elementary and junior schools, a high school, and a hospital.
 It also houses administrative buildings, including offices for the Ministry of Agriculture.